-Which city is cheaper, Thessaloniki or Aegina?
+Which place is cheaper, Thessaloniki or Aegina?

 These are the overall average travel costs for the two destinations.

 Should I visit Aegina or Thessaloniki?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Aegina is a vibrant, fun, and active island.
 This is a charming small with plenty of activities, too.
 Visitors also love the beaches, shopping, and museums.

 Thessaloniki is a bustling, historic, and vibrant city.
 Because this is such a big city, visitors will find many sights and attractions around town.
 Other popular activities here include shopping, museums, and nightlife.